wpilibsuite/frc-docs/source/docs/software/advanced-gradlerio/code-formatting.rst

 ^^^^^^^^^^^^

 - `Python 3.6 or higher <https://www.python.org/>`__
-- clang-format (included with `LLVM <https://releases.llvm.org/download.html>`__)

-.. important:: Windows is not currently supported at this time!
-Installing LLVM with Clang **will** break normal robot builds if installed on Windows.

 You can install `wpiformat <https://github.com/wpilibsuite/styleguide/blob/main/wpiformat/README.rst>`__ by typing ``pip3 install wpiformat`` into a terminal or command prompt.